 In all of his ...

-Julia Winters is an associate in Lawson Lundell’s Vancouver office practicing in the Business Law Group, with a particular interest in corporate and commercial law, private acquisitions, and private equity financing.
+Julia Winters is a partner in Lawson Lundell’s Vancouver office practicing in the Business Law Group, with a particular interest in corporate and commercial law, private acquisitions, and private equity financing.

 Asha Young is an associate in our Business Law Group in Vancouver.
 She maintains a general corporate and commercial practice, which includes asset and sale acquisitions, business entity formation, corporate reorganization ...